ampats/Practice-basic-webapi-application/README-artifact.md

 ### 2. Instructions to run the application locally after extractig the files

-- Click on the extracted folder and then on the "win-x64" folder, which includes the files of the binary
+- Click on the extracted folder and then on **release>win-x64** folder, which includes the files of the binary

 - Double click on **WebApi.exe**.
 The application is now running on your local machine.